 - COPPER.
 Each year, about 20 million tonnes of copper are mined globally against known reserves of 2 billion tonnes .
 At 4-5 tonnes per megawatt, photovoltaic solar used about 424,000 tonnes or about 2% of total production in 2018.

 - SILVER is the smallest component of a solar panel by weight but it is also the most expensive.
-Its high cost has pushed researchers to steadily decrease the silver required, from 400mg in per cell 2007 to 130mg in 2017.
+Its high cost has pushed researchers to steadily decrease the silver required, from 400mg in per cell 2007 to less than 100 mg in 2019.
 It is predicted to continue falling to 50 mg by 2029 .
 According to the Silver Institute, 851 million ounces of silver were mined in 2017, of which 94 million ounces were used for solar, about 11%.
-However, if the growth of solar manufacturing exceeds the reduction in silver-per-cell over time, it could place pressure on the global silver supply chain or accelerate the adoption of silver replacements like cheaper copper.
+Their 2020 report predicts that silver “thrifting” will outpace manufacturing growth, with silver’s use in solar having peaked in 2019.

 The MIT study mentioned above looked at all these materials and concluded: